GUlf Coast state college

 If your absences in a class become excessive, as stated in the course syllabus, your professor may contact you, indicating that further absence may result in your withdrawal from the course.
 (See entry on Withdrawal in this catalog section.)
 Your professor can withdraw you from a course for excessive absences without your permission.

 Instructors will monitor attendance at the beginning of each semester.
 If you are not in attendance during this period, you may be withdrawn from the course.
 You will be financially responsible for the course and a “W or NS” will appear on your transcript.
 Withdrawal from a course may also have implications for financial aid.

 A student should file any change of address, name, marital status, residency or citizenship with the Enrollment Services Office.
 Students can also change their address online via myGCSC, Lighthouse and the change is effective immediately.
-Change of major should be initiated in the Enrollment Services Office.
+Students at the time of web registration will be prompted to confirm their degree program.
+Students will also have the opportunity to initiate a program change at that time.
+Students who select a change of program that they are not eligible for will be contacted by student e-mail.
+Change of degree program can be initiated in the Enrollment Services Office.
 It is very important to keep the College informed as to correct addresses, so that important information will be received by the student.

 This policy applies to college-level and college preparatory courses taken for the first time beginning with Fall Semester 1997.
 Only Gulf Coast State College courses are counted in attempts.
 Repeatable courses, courses required to be repeated by a regulatory agency, or courses being repeated as part of a regulatory requirement for continuing education to stay current in a field, such as teacher certification, will not be applied to this policy.